 SOx is naturally present in the atmosphere at very low concentrations.
 About 99% of SO2 is released into the atmosphere through human activities.
 High levels of SO2 are often found at industrial sites or in densely populated urban areas.
 The lifetime of SO2 in the atmosphere is about a few days and is removed by reacting with various other compounds.

 It reacts in the atmosphere to form sulfur trioxide (SO3), and dissolves readily in water vapor, forming sulfuric acid(H2SO4) which forms condensation nuclei for aerosols and clouds and acidifies the rain.
 It can also attach to dust and soot particles in the atmosphere to form particulates.
-These reactions form other secondary pollutants such as smog, which influences both human health and environmental processes.
+These reactions form from other secondary pollutants such as smog, and influence both human health and environmental processes.

 Sulfur oxides are released into the atmosphere naturally from volcanic eruptions.
-SOx, especially SO2, are emitted by the burning of fossil fuels such as coal, oil, and diesel or any other materials that contain sulfur.
+SOx, especially SO2, is emitted by the burning of fossil fuels such as coal, oil, and diesel, or any other materials that contain sulfur.
 Emissions that lead to high concentrations of SO2 generally also lead to the formation of other sulfur oxides.